gislab-npo/gislab/README.md

  * $ROOT - will always point to the client dir (/opt/ltsp/$CHROOT), use it where appropriate

 To execute a command in client chroot start it with 'chroot $ROOT' command.

+Account plugin can be whatever directory and files structure which will be copied to user home directory when creating user account.
+It is possible to add custom configuration files or override default ones here.

 Tips